Harriet McClintock Marshall

 Harriet McClintock Marshall (August 14, 1840–July 25, 1925) was a conductor on the Underground Railroad whose home in Harrisburg, Pennsylvania served as a stop or safe house for the clandestine network, along with the Wesley Union African Methodist Episcopal Zion Church (AME Zion Church) and other homes in the city.
 She offered shelter, food, and clothing to people escaping slavery.

 Her husband Elisha Marshall, a formerly enslaved man and veteran of the American Civil War, was also active in helping people reach freedom, often providing transportation.

-They also helped to establish a monument to the Colored Troops, which is located in Lincoln Cemetery in Harrisburg, where she and her husband are interred.
+They also collaborated on the creation of a monument to the United States Colored Troops, which is located in Lincoln Cemetery in Harrisburg, where she and her husband were later interred.

 Early life

 Born in Harrisburg, Pennsylvania on August 14, 1840, as Harriet McClintock, Harriet McClintock Marshall was a daughter of Henry McClintock and Catherine (Yellets) McClintock, a native of Highspire, Pennsylvania who was born circa 1802 or 1803, who was of German and African American ancestry, and who identified as both "White German" and "Mulatto."
 Catherine McClintock was also a founder of the Wesley Union African Methodist Episcopal Zion Church.

 The sister of Catherine "Kate" McClintock White, Harriet McClintock Marshall was also the half-sister of Mariah Williams Powell and Elizabeth Williams Kelly, through her mother's first marriage to James Williams.

 Marshall attended the German School, and became a teacher.
 In addition, she was employed as a domestic worker for the Eby family in Harrisburg.
 Marshall and her mother were active on the Underground Railroad.